Campaign Finance Reports: Spotsylvania Board of Supervisor Candidates

 Battlefield District

-Incumbent Chris Yakabouski is being challenged by Baron Braswell, former Battlefield representative to the county School Board.
+Incumbent Chris Yakabouski, a Republican, is being challenged by Baron Braswell, former Battlefield representative to the county School Board.

 Braswell started this election cycle with $2,901 from his 2021 bid for the Battlefield Board of Supervisor seat, according to campaign finance reports found at the state Board of Elections website.

-Note: Editor’s Note: This story was initially published on Tuesday evening.
-It gave the incorrect party affiliation for Berkeley district incumbent Kevin Marshall.
-This was corrected on Tuesday evening shortly after publication, but we are re-publishing the story in the interest of ensuring we share accurate information.
-We regret the error!
-This story was updated on July 29 to correct party affiliations.